thomasmarsh/nego/doc/QUESTIONS.md

 difference between paying attention to piece chains of the opponent vs. liberties of your pieces.

+### Middle Board Territory

-### Can spaces be surrounded in the middle of the board?
+*Can spaces be surrounded in the middle of the board?*

 We assume yes since it is not specified whether an edge is necessary to capture territory.
 Capturing in the center requires more spaces and is less likely, but could be strategically interesting as the board fills up.

-According to our rules, the white mame piece at E4 is alive, but at risk of capture.
+According to our rules, the white mame piece at **E4** is alive, but at risk of capture.

 ````